SRON-Earth/Balsa/Documentation/BalsaManual.md

 <a name="balsagenerate"></a>
 ### Creating Test Data [(top)](#tableofcontents)

 The **balsa_generate** tool generates structured random test data sets for experimentation and education.
-Given a data set specification file as input, it generates one file containing data points, and one file containing labels that can be used for training.
+Given a data set specification file as input, it generates one file containing data points, and one file containing labels that can be used for training or performance testing.

 A data set description for balsa_generate for our earlier apples-and-oranges example might look like this: